armbian/sunxi-DT-overlays/README.md

 ##### Limitations

-- U-boot `fdt` command does not support "list of cells" values which limits implementing things like GPIO SPI chip selects with variable GPIO pins that require this type of values:
+- U-boot `fdt` command does not support "tuples" values which limits implementing things like GPIO SPI chip selects with variable GPIO pins that require this type of values:

 ```
 cs-gpios = <0>, <&pio 0 1 0>, <&pio 7 7 0>; /* Native, PA1, PH7 */